nicodex/HelloAmi/README.md

     uses the `intuition.library` to show a window with a "Hello, World!" button (very early in the boot process, even before DOS is ready).

-It all started with the goal of learning m68k assembler and getting used to AmigaOS.
+It all started with the goal of learning m68k assembly language and getting used to AmigaOS.
 But in the meantime, the project has grown to allow starting the ROM Workbench:
   - [`Libs/icon.library`](Libs/icon.library.asm)